-THE GREAT WEST HARBOR POND FISHING DERBY OF 2022
+THE GREAT WEST HARBOR POND FISHING DERBY OF 2023

 Moonlight Paddles - a great way to enjoy the Pond!

-The next Moonlight Paddle is scheduled for July 13th 2022
+The next Moonlight Paddle is scheduled for September 29th 2023

 -> Join us for the rising of the Moon <-

 These lovely evenings on the water are a tranquil experience that only West Harbor Pond can offer.
-Friends and neighbors meet in the center of the pond, near the water-station buoy.
-You may choose to take a leisurely paddle down to the dam; then head back to the best viewing spot – near the islands – to watch the moon come up over the resort.
+Friends and neighbors meet in the center of the pond, near the water-station buoy at about the predicted moonrise time from the table below.
+They may choose to take a leisurely paddle down to the dam; then head back to the best viewing spot – near the islands – to watch the moon come up over the resort roughly 1/2 hour after the actual moonrise time.
 The more boats the merrier – invite neighbors, friends and family.
 Bug spray and a flashlight are recommended!

-October 9th - Hunter's Moon
+October 28 Hunter’s Moon 5:26 PM rise

 Moonlight paddles are a weather dependent activity.
 In case of wind, rain or clouds we'll have to cancel or postpone.
 Check your email (members), the West Harbor Pond Facebook page, or this page for the specific details each month.
 A cancellation or change will be called by 5:00pm on the day of the event if necessary.

-NO WHPWA PLANT SALE FOR 2022
+NO WHPWA PLANT SALE FOR 2022 OR 2023

 The complication of the Asian jumping worm causes WHPWA

-to cancel plant sale for 2022
+to cancel plant sale for 2022 and 2023

 The WHPWA has made the difficult decision to cancel the planned plant sale for the 2022 season.
 This decision was made specifically because of the prevalence of the Asian jumping worm in Maine, and the fear that without careful planning the sale of plants could encourage the spread of this pest in our gardens and yards.
 We hope to be able to continue the WHPWA plant sales in future years as we learn more about dealing with this problematic creature.